Combinatorial Allocation Bandits with Nonlinear Arm Utility: Introduction

 The key point in the above discussions is that companies whose satisfaction falls below a certain level are expected to have a higher probability of leaving the platform.
-Here, incorporating principles of economics and the cost of interviewing many applicants\footnote{Similar costs arise in dating apps through going on dates and in paper review processes through responding to reviews.}, we model each arm\char39s satisfaction as a concave function of the number of matches it secures.
-Under this model, it is business-aligned to minimize the number of arms that receive few or no matches and are at risk of churn, rather than to create a small subset of arms that monopolize many matches.
-As illustrated on the right side of \cref{fig:match_image}, our goal is to ensure that many arms satisfy, even at the cost of reducing the number of matches.
-Here, satisfaction refers, in the context of a job-matching platform, to the evaluation that a company assigns to the platform, which depends on factors such as the quality and suitability of the users allocated to it.
-For the functional form, we consider concave functions to capture diminishing marginal utility.
-By leveraging the concept of satisfaction, we assume that the concentration and dispersion of matches are appropriately balanced, without imposing explicit fairness constraints.
+Accordingly, the platform objective should not be to maximize raw match counts alone, but to avoid allocations in which matches are concentrated among a small subset of companies.
+Motivated by economic principles and by the cost of interviewing many applicants\footnote{Similar costs arise in dating apps through going on dates and in paper review processes through responding to reviews.}, we model each arm's satisfaction as a concave function of its expected number of matches.
+Here, satisfaction represents an arm-side evaluation of the platform determined by the quality of its allocated users.
+The concavity captures diminishing marginal utility and mitigates concentration without imposing explicit fairness constraints.

-As an illustration of why linear reward maximization may be undesirable, consider the following scenario using \cref{fig:match_image}: an arm is recommended to a user, and the user decides whether to match with the recommended arm.
-There are $4$ arms, A, B, C, and D, and arm A is assumed to be a "good" arm that is easy to match with.
-In this setting, if a goal is to maximize the number of matches, the optimal action is to recommend only arm A, as shown on the left side of \cref{fig:match_image}. \footnote{Indeed, in a simple multi-armed bandits setting, the arm with the largest average reward is optimal.} Moreover, even for arm A, which receives many assignments, real-world constraints such as budget limits and capacity restrictions, as well as the economic principle of diminishing marginal utility, imply that the satisfaction obtained does not necessarily grow proportionally with the reward.
+As illustrated in \cref{fig:match_image}, when one arm is substantially easier to match than the others, a match-maximizing policy concentrates all recommendations on that arm.
+Such concentration is undesirable because arm satisfaction typically exhibits diminishing returns and therefore does not scale linearly with the number of matches.
+Moreover, even for arm A, which receives many assignments, real-world constraints such as budget limits and capacity restrictions, as well as the economic principle of diminishing marginal utility, imply that the satisfaction obtained does not necessarily grow proportionally with the reward.

-To address such concentration, several approaches have been considered, including adding constraints to the learning procedure or incorporating fairness.
-The former contains the bandits with knapsacks \citep{badanidiyuru2013bwk,agrawal2016linear_bwk,sankararaman2018combinatorial_bwk}, which extends the multi-armed bandit by introducing constraints.
-However, this problem mainly targets situations with well-specified quantitative constraints, such as resource limitations in clinical trials or budget constraints.
-It thus cannot capture aspects of our interest, such as the satisfaction of arms or the diminishing property of the utility function.